Sport. Health. Nutrition. Gym. For style

 • anticonvulsants – Thiopental, Lorazepam;

-• antiemetic - Cerucal;
+• antiemetics - Cerucal;

-• to reduce arousal - Haloperidol, magnesium;
+• to reduce agitation - Haloperidol, magnesium;

 • neuroprotectors – Somazina, Thiotriazolin, Glycine.